FortiGate

 • Port2 connects to PC-Jackie.
 IP address 192.168.1.253.

-Both individual brains having the same information and network(switch) will start to take action to mitigate this using STP and other measurements.
+When both individual devices have the same information, the switch may start to take action to mitigate this using STP and other measurements.

 Related articles: